ErnieE5/ee5_base64/README.md

 -----

 ####_Why?_ (yet another Lua base64 converter)
-I was looking for some "natual Lua" base64 encoding routines and didn't find any "fast enough."
+I was looking for some "natural Lua" base64 encoding routines and didn't find any "fast enough."
 The project this was written for runs on three different platforms (OSX, Linux, ARM/x64) and would require 3 different binaries, so I wanted to KISS it.
 With Lua 5.2 and the bit32 library I suspected that a better job could be done.
 The best routine I found (prior to starting this version) used a considerable amount of memory.
 For an 800K file, over 6.5M was needed for an intermediate value.
 This was way too much.
 I considered popen("base64"), but this isn't easily portable.
 Speed was an issue when 800K files took over 2 full seconds.
 So...

 Basic Usage